JamesMcFall/WatchTower-CI-Logging/README.md

 WatchTower is a CodeIgniter library for writing to (and automatically generating) a series of log files with the option of notifying an admin when the SHTF.

 Most applications I work on have some very distinct areas of functionality that require logging on their own.
 I wanted to make this as simple as possible.
 By configuring a few logging "streams" (ie basically a list of log files) WatchTower will create these log files for you and you can log to each one by just specifying the stream and a message.
+If your application does a large amount of logging, an option is available to have WatchTower automatically create a month or day specific log file instead of one single very large log file.

 Too many applications I come across have very limited logging implemented and it can make diagnosing issues very difficult.
 Hopefully by making logging easy, it will happen more often.